 Students who have reason to believe that they have suffered an injustice in the administration of University of Detroit Mercy's policies, procedures or practices related to admission, education, employment, scholarship, loan or other college administered programs should utilize the Title IX and Section 504 Grievance Procedure available in the Dean of Student's office (313) 993-1028.
 In cases of Section 504 grievances, students wanting assistance and/or information should consult with the Section 504 contact available at the McNichols (Vice President for Student Affairs) campus.

 Course Policies and Procedures

-ONLINE PROCEDURES
+ONLINE PROCEDURES Blackboard.udmercy.edu

-Knowledge.udmercy.edu (also known as Blackboard)

 I. First-time Login